Fat Hen, Lamb's quarters or Goose foot

 • Do not spray when the weed is under stress due to drought or cold weather.

-Table of Fat Hen Post Emergent Herbicides.
+Table of Fat Hen Post Emergents.

 Product